2026 Jan-Feb GRCA/Clear Creek

 Trip

 Winter in GRCA.
-4 nights in the canyon, bookended camping on the South Rim.
+5 days, 4 nights in the canyon; bookended camping on the South Rim.
 Fly to PHX, shuttle to GCV, the same back out.

 Weather Forecasts: Grand Canyon Village, Phantom Ranch

-Expect temps 5F-70F: 5F-55F on South Rim, 20F-70F inside.
+Expect temps 5F-70F: 5F-55F on South Rim, 20F-70F inside, 30F-60F likely.
 Expect any kind of weather: wind, rain, sleet, snow, cloudy, or maybe summery bluebird days.
 Blustery winds are probable.
 According to the National Weather Service's Flagstaff office data over the last 20 years January averages 4-5 precip days -- so for me some precip is possible, extended precip is unlikely but not impossible.
-South rim may have a foot of snow or be relatively snow-free.
-Snow deep inside the canyon is rare but not impossible.
-High exposure to wind and maybe UV.
+South rim may have a foot of snow or be snow-free.
+Snow deep inside the canyon is rare.
+High exposure.
 Rugged terrain.
 Clear Creek Trail is unmaintained but the description from 2024 suggest no surprises.
-Working north up Clear Creek involves some class 2 and 3 and some crossings, but the flow is low in winter.

 This lighterpack represents my carry from the South Rim on Day 1 into the canyon.